universalbasket/client-library-javascript/README.md

 ## The client flow

 Your customer decides to make a purchase!
-On their behalf, you compose a job, and POST it to our API to formally create it.
+On their behalf, you compose a job and POST it to our API to create it.

 ```javascript
 // On your server.